w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-nominate-kusama.md

 slug: ../../maintain-guides-how-to-nominate-kusama
 ---

-:::info The following information applies to the Kusama network.
+:::info The following information applies to the Kusama network

 If you want to nominate on Polkadot, check out the [Polkadot guide](../maintain-guides-how-to-nominate-polkadot.md) instead.